ifelipebj/PrometheeTools/README.md

 <!-- badges: end -->

-The goal of PrometheeTools is to provide functions based on the PROMETHEE (Preference Ranking Organisation METHod for Enrichment of Evaluations) multicriteria decision-making method.
-These functions allow to evaluate a large number of alternatives to obtain partial rankings, total rankings, and sorting in ordered categories.
-Also included is a function to measure the quality of classifications of alternatives based on sorting methods.
+The goal of PrometheeTools is to provide PROMETHEE (Preference Ranking Organisation METHod for Enrichment of Evaluations), a multicriteria decision-making method, to handle a large number of alternatives to obtain partial and complete rankings.
+Moreover, the package provides the GLNF (Global Local Net Flow) sorting algorithm to classify alternatives into ordered categories and the SILS function to measure the classification quality based on sorting methods.

 ## Installation
 You can install the released version of PrometheeTools from